probonopd/MakeHex/README.md

 # MakeHex
 MakeHex by John Fine.

 This program reads a .IRP file and creates a .HEX file containing the Pronto hex sequences for the IR commands specified by that .IRP file.
 See the readme file for more information.

+Now also contains EncodeIR: This program takes device, subdevice, and function and outputs timing information in raw format.

 ## License